How do you plan the perfect Mount Rainier National Park itinerary?

 Mount Rainier National Park Itinerary

-First, I list a sample 3 day itinerary which gives you a nice overview of Mount Rainier National Park.
-This itinerary includes the highlights (Sunrise, Paradise, and Ohanapecosh) as well as one off-the-beaten-path location that is well worth the drive, especially for hikers (Carbon River).
+First, I list a sample 2 day itinerary which gives you a nice overview of Mount Rainier National Park.
+This itinerary includes the highlights (Sunrise, Paradise, and Ohanapecosh).

-Following the 3 day Mount Rainier National Park itinerary, I give you suggestions on how to shorten it, how to add more time, and the exact 6 day itinerary from our visit.
+Following the 2 day Mount Rainier National Park itinerary, I give you suggestions on how to add more time, and the exact 6 day itinerary from our visit.

 These itineraries work best from July through mid-October, when the roads are open and the weather is warm.